LostFocusRemedies/mtTools_public/mt_anim_to_path/README.md

 ## Features

-- Convert complex keyframe animation to smooth, editable paths
+- Convert complex keyframe animation to editable paths
 - Customize sampling rate to balance detail and performance
 - Maintain proper orientation along the motion path
 - Works with any animated transform node